 Simple Pan Seared Salmon is our go-to way to cook salmon when we are not in grilling mode.
-A quick soy sauced marinade provides plenty of flavor, especially when following this recipe to ensure moist, tasty salmon.
+A quick ginger soy sauce marinade provides plenty of flavor, especially when following this recipe to ensure moist, tasty salmon.
 Read on for more details on how we prepare our salmon as well as our wine pairing for salmon, or click here to jump down to the recipe.
 Originally published in 2014, updated December 2019 with some new photos, tips and wine pairings.

 Does this recipe sound for simple pan seared salmon sound familiar?
 Regular readers of Cooking Chat might recall I recently posted Pan Seared Mahi-Mahi with Orange Soy Marinade, which was really my [successful!] attempt to convert my go-to approach for salmon over to mahi-mahi, which I don’t cook nearly as often.